 Lt.
 Col. Jim Schafer, who was co-piloting one of two other Ospreys that were trailing the first pair, sensed a problem as he watched their descent.
-“These guys are too high,” he said aloud told his co-pilot.
-His decision not to maintain break radio silence has haunted him for the last 16 years.
+“These guys are too high,” he said aloud.
+His decision to maintain radio silence has haunted him for the last 16 years.

-The Defense Department intervened earlier this year, issuing a long-awaited letter to Jones and the pilots’ families formally absolving Brow and Gruber [[[[CAN WE SAY THIS NEXT PART?
-IF NOT SCOLDING, IS THERE ANOTHER WORD?]]] and gently rebuking the Marine Corps for its obstinance.
+This spring, the Defense Department intervened, issuing a letter to Jones and the pilots’ families formally absolving Brow and Gruber and gently rebuking the Marine Corps for its obstinance.
 For Jones, whose persistence came to irritate Marine Corps headquarters, the decision marks an important moral victory — right overcoming wrong.
 For the pilots’ widows, it brings the closure they’ve so desperately sought since burying their husbands.

 “It took us 16 years to bring our guys off the battlefield,” he said.
 “We left them there, and we finally brought them home with honor.
 That survivor’s guilt that I live with — that I didn’t call on them to wave off, that I didn’t want to break radio silence — well, that letter helps me.”

-Brow and Gruber joined the Multi-Service Operational Test Team almost a decade at least before the MV-22 aircraft reached initial operational capability, a phrase the military uses upon declaring new aircraft and vehicles safe and fit for duty.
-Being a part of this team was an honor, said that would put the brand new aircraft through rigorous tests was an opportunity Connie Gruber, Brooks Gruber’s widow said her husband was thrilled about.
-"He believed in its mission,” she said.
+Brow and Gruber joined the Multi-Service Operational Test Team almost a decade before the MV-22 reached initial operational capability, a phrase the military uses upon declaring new aircraft and vehicles safe and fit for duty.
+Being a part of this team was an honor, said Connie Gruber, Brooks Gruber’s widow.
+“He believed in its mission,” she said.